StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

 street_name_link
 ----------------

-A dataset facilitating plural linkages of roads with a particular street name in the road network.
+**Description:** A dataset facilitating plural linkages of roads with a particular street name in the road network.

+*Table: Attribute description and constraints.*

 .. csv-table::
    :header: "Attribute", "Nullable", "Unique", "Default", "Description"